h5md/h5md/draft.rst

   variables, if the species data is absent for a given time step, the most recent data for the species should be fetched instead.

-All arrays are stored in C-order as enforced by the HDF5 file format (see `Â§ 3.2.5 <http://www.hdfgroup.org/HDF5/doc/UG/12_Dataspaces.html#ProgModel>`_).
+All arrays are stored in C-order as enforced by the HDF5 file format (see `§ 3.2.5 <http://www.hdfgroup.org/HDF5/doc/UG/12_Dataspaces.html#ProgModel>`_).
 A C or C++ program may thus declare r\[N\]\[D\] for the coordinates array while the Fortran program will declare a r(D,N) array (appropriate index ordering for a